-Thanks to our strong health response, New Zealand’s economy is more open than many other countries.
-But as COVID continues to surge around the world, the economic consequences of the virus will continue to be a challenge, which is why we have a detailed plan to help New Zealand bounce back faster – and it’s already in motion.
+In addition to a strong health response, we have a detailed plan to help New Zealand bounce back faster – and it’s already in motion.

 Our plan is built around five key principles: investing in our people, jobs, preparing for the future, supporting our small businesses, and positioning New Zealand globally.